frazierjason/N1mmCommands-TouchPortal/README.md

 On your tablet, double-check that you are connected to the same WiFi as your PC.

 Search for "TouchPortal" in the Apple App or Android Play Store.
-You can also use your smartphone, but the buttons will be pretty small.
+Install the app onto your tablet.

 (screenshot for store search result TBD)